Assessing and mitigating for risks is at the heart of being Covid Secure as a workplace and cultural venue.

 Everyone is strongly encouraged to wear face coverings in enclosed spaces where there are people they do not normally meet.
 Face coverings are not classified as PPE.

-In England and Scotland, members of the public are required by law to wear face coverings in cultural venues.
+In England, Scotland and Wales, members of the public are required by law to wear face coverings in cultural venues.
 There is specific guidance for each home nation that also includes information about disposal of face coverings.

-England guidance: From 8 August members of the public in England visiting theatres and ‘museums, galleries, aquariums, indoor zoos or visitor farms, or other indoor tourist, heritage or cultural sites’ are required to wear a face covering by law.
+From 8 August members of the public in England visiting theatres and ‘museums, galleries, aquariums, indoor zoos or visitor farms, or other indoor tourist, heritage or cultural sites’ are required to wear a face covering by law.
 Children under the age of 11 are excluded.
+Schools are not included in the list of indoor settings, however the guidance says ‘You should also wear a face covering in indoor places not listed here where social distancing may be difficult and where you will come into contact with people you do not normally meet’.

 - Are all your staff aware of face covering exemptions?
 Are they fully trained in how to deal with queries or situations surrounding the use/non-use of face coverings?